 5. Fibrinous pericarditis (“shell heart”).

-Clinic: the leading manifestation of pericarditis is a violation of the activity of the heart, or heart failure, manifested by shortness of breath, cyanosis of the skin, palpitations, weakness, fatigue, swelling on lower limbs.
-The examination reveals tachycardia, auscultation reveals a weakening of the heart tones, pericardial friction noise, and percussion reveals an expansion of the boundaries of the heart.
-When X-ray of the chest organs in 2 projections, a spherical shape of the heart is noted.
+Clinic: The leading manifestation of pericarditis is a disturbance in the functioning of the heart, or heart failure, manifested by shortness of breath, cyanosis of the skin, palpitations, weakness, fatigue, swelling of the lower limbs.
+During the examination, tachycardia is detected, with auscultation - weakening of heart sounds, pericardial friction noise, and with percussion - expansion of the boundaries of the heart.
+An X-ray of the chest organs in 2 projections reveals a spherical shape of the heart.

 Treatment: in the initial stages - conservative treatment.
-With the accumulation of exudate, a puncture of the pericardial cavity is performed.
-With fibrinous-purulent pericarditis, thoracotomy, pericardiotomy with exudate evacuation are performed.
-After a puncture or operation, antibacterial, detoxification, cardiogenic therapy is carried out.
+If exudate accumulates, a puncture of the pericardial cavity is performed.
+For fibrinous-purulent pericarditis, thoracotomy, pericardotomy with evacuation of exudate is performed.
+After puncture or surgery, antibacterial, detoxification, and cardiogenic therapy is carried out.

-Panaritium - purulent inflammation of the tissues of the finger.
+Panaritium – purulent inflammation of the tissues of the finger.
 This is one of the most common purulent diseases.
-Pathogens - more often staphylococci, enter the tissues with cuts, injections, splinters, and in girls - often after a manicure.
+The pathogens, most often staphylococci, enter tissues through cuts, injections, splinters, and in girls, often after a manicure.

 Classification: